Myopites inulaedysentericae Blot, 1827

 Myopites blotii Brébisson, 1827; M. inulae von Roser, 1840.

-The systematics of the genus Myopites is not well worked out, and the literature about the host plant relations of the different species is contradictory; also Pulicaria and even Limbarda are mentioned.
+The systematics of the genus Myopites is not well worked out, and the literature about the host plant relations of the different species is contradictory; also Limbarda is mentioned sometimes.